Proving Tire Defects

 We have taken on major tire manufacturers, including BF Goodrich, Firestone, Goodyear, Cooper Tires, and many others—our attorneys are not afraid to go up against national and global brands in their efforts to obtain rightful compensation for their clients.

-If you were involved in an auto accident and you believe a defective tire may be to blame, or if you simply purchased defective tires and need to take immediate action, The Ammons Law Firm LLP can help.
-Our attorneys are prepared to answer your questions and address any concerns you may have.
-We strongly encourage you to refrain from speaking directly to the tire manufacturer or attempting to settle your claim on your own; instead, trust your case to an experienced product liability lawyer who has the skill and resources to navigate the legal process on your behalf.
-There are no fees when you work with us until we recover compensation in your case.
+If you were involved in a car accident and you believe the crash was caused by a defective tire, The Ammons Law Firm can help.
+Our Houston tire defect attorneys are prepared to answer your questions and address any concerns you may have.
+We strongly encourage you to refrain from speaking directly to the tire manufacturer or attempting to settle your claim independently; instead, trust your case to an experienced tire defect lawyer with the skill and resources to bring a personal injury lawsuit on your behalf.
+There are no fees when you work with us unless we recover compensation on your behalf.